P.Wharton

 Loan/Available

 I’m not a religious person.
 More of a spiritual one?
-Maybe it’s this standing that has been the opening for people to express doubting faith in their latter years to me.
-Many say they believe there
+Maybe it’s this standing that has been the opening for many people to express doubting faith in their latter years

-is something.
-And await a response.
-I’d like to think life’s kicking would give me the edge on my younger self when it comes to this response.
-And it’s from this personal debate that Hope’s
+to me.
+Many say they believe there is something and await a response.
+I’d like to think that life’s kicking would give me the edge on my younger self when it comes to a response.
+And it’s from

-What first set this piece in motion was reflecting back on the perspectives of my youth in relation to the well-lived-in ones I now inhabit.
+this personal debate that Hope’s Last Call (the artwork) was set in motion.
+Reflecting back on the religious perspectives of my youth in relation to the well-lived-in ones I now

 In my youth I was as cocksure as most about my world, believing it was the world.
 And in my world, everyone who I cared for and who cared for me was just fine.
 And you know not of any other way.
 We were possibly immortal.
 I was a young man of science/technology and held the firm view that God and faith all came under the same realms as Father Christmas and the tooth fairy.